nvti/spam_reaction_mattermost/README.md

 go build ./...
 ```

-After a few second, file `react` will appear.
-That is binary file you want :hugs:
+After a few seconds, file `react` will appear, which is the binary file you need :hugs:

 ## Usage